shavenwarthog/johntellsall/class/networking-tricks/index.rst

 UDP socket
 ==========

+* address: IP and port number
+* connectionless
+* fast
+* low latency
+* multicast is awesome
+* small packets not bytes
+* *drawback:* unreliable: drops, dups, reordering

+DNS:
+.. note:
+   port NOT same as TCP ports!

    Usage: short send/receive (DNS), or fast unreliable one-way data like Skype, or statistics

    Example: Domain Name Service (DNS) -- send short string (hostname) to well-known UDP address, get a short response (IP number)

 Metaphor is a “postcard”: a little bit of data going from one street address to another.
 Like postcards, UDP packets can be received out of order or not at all, you will never know if a packet arrived or not.
 You can also get duplicate packets.

-* address: IP and port number, but not the same as TCP ports!
-* connectionless
-* fast
-* low latency

-* small packets not bytes, around 1.5KB
-* unreliable: drops, dups, reordering
-* multicast is awesome

 JM: graphic of crazed TMCM